ruben1dlg/box_office_predictions/README.md

 ## License

 The Olympic Medal H-test project is available under the MIT license.
-See [LICENSE](https://github.com/UBC-MDS/olympic_medal_htest/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/UBC-MDS/olympic_medal_htest/blob/main/LICENSE) for more information

 # References